 To obtain radiation safety forms for your lab, please click here.

-You will find McGill's policies on radiation detailed in the Radiation Safety Policy Manual, Edition 6.0.
+You will find McGill's policies on radiation detailed in the Radiation Safety Manual, Edition 7.0.

 University Laboratory Safety Committee